 Your password will be the same as the other systems on campus, like Campus Connection, Blackboard and HRMS Employee Self-Service.

 Your UND email is where we will send information about financial aid, housing and dining and other UND-related items.
-Check your email regularly to stay on track for fall classes.
+Check your email regularly to stay on track for spring classes.

-- Required of all new freshmen who plan to enroll in classes for fall 2021.
+- Required of all new freshmen who plan to enroll in classes for spring 2022.

 - The $200 deposit is a down payment applied to future charges you'll incur on your UND bill (tuition, fees, etc.).
 It's not an additional charge.

-- Nonrefundable, but may be applied to future terms if you're unable to enroll for fall 2021.
+- Nonrefundable, but may be applied to future terms if you're unable to enroll for spring 2022.
 Call 1.800.CALL.UND for details.